As Russia tensions boil, US farmer remains jailed in Ukraine

 Asked for comment, the State Department said the administration took seriously its responsibility to help detained Americans and was closely following the case, but declined to comment further.

-Republican Sen. Kevin Cramer of North Dakota, who recently visited Groszhans at the detention center where he awaits trial, said the episode has “created friction between at least me and them, if not our two governments, that should be alleviated” at a time when U.S. and Ukrainian interests should be aligned in countering the threat from Moscow.
+Republican Sen. Kevin Cramer of North Dakota, who recently visited Groszhans at a detention center as he awaits trial, said the episode has “created friction between at least me and them, if not our two governments, that should be alleviated” at a time when U.S. and Ukrainian interests should be aligned in countering the threat from Moscow.

 “This bit of friction is unnecessary,” he added.
 “And I think we could relieve all of us of it simply by releasing Kurt.”

-Groszhans, a 50-year-old farmer from Ashley, North Dakota, traveled in 2017 to Ukraine, where his ancestors are from.
+Groszhans, a 50-year-old farmer from Ashley, North Dakota, decided in 2017 to move to Ukraine, where his ancestors are from.
 The chance to work the country’s coveted black earth was a “dream come true,” and he invested a large sum to get a farming operation up and running, his sister said.
-In a country with a prized agricultural sector, Groszhans was proud of his work, she said, sending pictures to his family of his crops.
+In a country with a prized agricultural sector, Groszhans was proud of his work, she said, sending pictures of his crops to his family.

 Once there, he connected with a law professor, Roman Leshchenko, who offered himself up as a native speaker with knowledge of the local farming business and regulatory requirements.
 Grozhans named him the director of his company.